-You could be eligible if you’re on a low income or claim benefits with the Department for Work and Pensions or Pension Service.
+You could be eligible if you’re on a low income, claim benefits or Universal Credit with the Department for Work and Pensions or Pension Service.
 You can apply if you own your home, you pay rent, are unemployed or working.
 Your bill could be reduced by up to 100%.

 What you get depends on:

 - your circumstances (e.g. income, number of children, benefits, residency status, disability)